KevinBiomech/start-eql-cli/README.md

 ## Linux

-You can also install Agama and run it with OOT activated in native mode.
+You can also install Agama and run it with EQL activated in native mode.

 There's also the Docker method, for servers, for example: